 Coles et al (2015) KIF7 Controls the Proliferation of Cells of the Respiratory Airway through Distinct Microtubule Dependent Mechanisms.
 PLoS Genet 11 e1005525 PMID: 26439735

 Do you know of a great paper that uses TAME hydrochloride from Tocris?
-If so please let us know.
+Please let us know.

 Literature in this Area